musa108/Central-Music/README.md

 # Central Music
-its a landing page that display different types of music instrument.
+- its a landing page that display different types of music instrument.
 # technology used
+- React
+- typescript
+- tailwind css